Basic Networking¶

 Lastly we finally need to move away from Maven to run our code.
 We need to able to deploy, configure, and run complete artifacts with all dependencies included.
 To achieve that goal we are going to need four things:

-2. a dist folder where we collect all deployment artifacts,
+folder where we collect all deployment artifacts,- an

 For the assembly plugin we have two options.
 Either we use the default Maven Assembly Plugin, which is a bit simpler, or we use Maven Shade Plugin, which is a bit more powerful.
 For the tutorial we are going to use the Shade plugin, as it is usually the better long-term choice.